 Your WordPress website needs to be hosted somewhere.
-There are thousands of web hosts vying for your business, so we’ve created a guide to the best web hosting services to help you choose.
+There are thousands of web hosts vying for your business, so make sure to refer to our guides to the best web hosting services and the best WordPress hosting to help you choose.

 Almost all web hosts will support WordPress, but you do need a host that supports scripting languages and protocols including PHP 7.4 (or greater), HTTPS, and either MySQL or MariaDB database management systems.
 You’ll probably want to upload files to the server, so FTP (file transfer protocol) support is also useful.

 Step 2: Download WordPress from WordPress.org

 To install WordPress on your web hosting manually, you’ll first need to download it to your own computer.
 Head to WordPress.org and click on "Get WordPress".
 You’ll be presented with the latest version of WordPress to download in a zip file.
 Download this file and extract it on your computer.

 Step 3: Upload the WordPress files to your web hosting

 Next, you need to get your WordPress files onto your web hosting.
 Your web host may have a web-based file manager that you can use for this purpose.